Angel-Chung/Angel-Chung.github.io/_pages/about.md

 My ongoing works focus on the use of large language models (LLMs) and reinforcement learning for education and global health, partnering with schools, hospitals, and governments across the globe.
 I am passionate about working with practitioners and policymakers to transform socially impactful research into real-world solutions.

+Check my recent work in collaboration with the Government of Sierra Leone at [Analytics at Wharton's Research Spotlight](https://analytics.wharton.upenn.edu/news/research-spotlight-angel-chung/?fbclid=IwAR3iEks2-Xu9e03F8BeeZw2NRHL3oUYOjHJ0QgvPmvVCk-7iuM65VDqpEss_aem_AVVmrYAwtwUrDmd0pjIE75g59MS9TR_eI51F8SolsVR1zjt0v6LpkrY3Z3w3z4G7rTXoIWw3BiO_aes-egehzpZh).

 Previously, I worked with the Asian Development Bank and in a national government legislature.

-Check my recent work in collaboration with the Government of Sierra Leone at [Analytics at Wharton's Research Spotlight](https://analytics.wharton.upenn.edu/news/research-spotlight-angel-chung/?fbclid=IwAR3iEks2-Xu9e03F8BeeZw2NRHL3oUYOjHJ0QgvPmvVCk-7iuM65VDqpEss_aem_AVVmrYAwtwUrDmd0pjIE75g59MS9TR_eI51F8SolsVR1zjt0v6LpkrY3Z3w3z4G7rTXoIWw3BiO_aes-egehzpZh).
+I hold dual master's degrees in Statistics and International Educational Development from the University of Pennsylvania, as well as dual bachelor's degrees in Economics and Sociology from National Chengchi University.